 World Vision: Hands for Hope

-In doing so, donors get reminded of their contribution whenever they see the bracelet.
-Ensuring that World Vision remains top of mind, long after the campaign brochures are thrown out.
+Donors are reminded of their donation whenever they see their bracelet – long after the campaign brochures are thrown out.

 The Economist: Brainy Balloons